georust/rinex/ionex2kml/README.md

 In other words, the granularity on the TEC visualization you get is max|tec|/N where max|tec|
 is the absolute maximal TEC value in given file, through all epochs and all altitudes.

-Another way to see this, is N defines the number of separate color the color map will be able to represent.
+Another way to see this, is N defines the number of distinct colors in the color map

 Visualizing KML maps
 ====================